thoughtbot/ruby-science/release/ruby-science.md

 so `Survey` is a natural junk drawer for behavior.

-It's easy to get sucked into a responsibility magnet by falling prey to just-one-more syndrome.
+It's easy to get sucked into a responsibility magnet by falling prey to "Just-One-More Syndrome."
 Whenever you're about to add a new behavior to an existing class, first check the history of that class.
 If there are previous commits that show developers attempting to pull functionality out of this class, chances are good that it's a responsibility over-eater.
 Don't feed the problem;